centrahq/api-documentation/pages/04.guides/07.erp-gql-integration/docs.md

 ### Communication

 Whether it’s stock updates, product updates or fetching orders.
 The integration is always initiating the communication.
 Centra APIs are passive and do not trigger any updates or send information to external systems.
 Centra, however, has the option to send webhook for Certain events.
-If that is of interest, more information is [available here](https://docs.centra.com/plugins/centra-webhook).
+If that is of interest, more information is [available here](/plugins/centra-webhook).
+You might also be interested in using the [GraphQL API events system](/api-references/graphql-integration-api/events-system).

 ### Prerequisites